MenkeTechnologies/zsh-expand/README.md

 ### // THE MONSTER CHAIN

 No other expansion plugin can do this.
-757 tokens.
-12 shell builtin permutations up front, then every one of the 30 execvp wrapper commands duplicated with different flag combos. `strace` and `ltrace` with all 26 flags maxed out.
+12 shell builtin permutations up front, then every one of the 38 execvp wrapper commands duplicated with different flag combos. `strace` and `ltrace` with all 26 flags maxed out.
 Variable assignments scattered everywhere.
 Shell builtins come first (they only exist inside zsh), then execvp wrappers chain freely.
 The parser consumes the entire prefix and `gco` expands to `git checkout`:

 ```
 nocorrect time -p command -p builtin eval noglob coproc       \